LostInBrittany/wasm-codelab/step-05/README.md

 >
 > Every cell interacts with its eight neighbours, which are the cells that are horizontally, vertically, or diagonally adjacent.
 >
-> At every step of the algorythm, all the *cells* are scanned.
+> At every step of the algorithm, all the *cells* are scanned.
 > - A live *cell* with fewer than 2 live neighbors dies, as if caused by underpopulation.
 > - A live *cell* with more than 3 live neighbors dies, as if by overpopulation.
 > - A live *cell* with 2 or 3 live neighbors lives on to the next generation.